itspladd/personal-website-old/blog/_posts/2016-02-26-textures-part-two.md

 This one turned out pretty well, I think.
 Okra has crevasses and seeds and a pentagonal shape, all of which were challenging to try and capture.
 For the peanut, I probably should have focused more on solid shapes than dots.
 But they both look like what I wanted!

-#### ABOMINATION RATING: Someone walks into your shop.
+#### Abomination Rating: Someone walks into your shop.
 All is well.
 You offer them a spine-covered egg with a friendly smile.
 All is well.
 They smile back.
 The door closes, but they don't seem to notice.
 All is well. ####

 -Paul